 - With the customer journey as the key focus across different marketing teams, the customer experiences a more seamless (omniscient) and integrated online and offline buying experience

-- More specialization and better team dynamics within each division, resulting in better productivity and project outcomes
+- More specialisation and better team dynamics within each division, resulting in better productivity and project outcomes

-- Specialized skills and talents can be hard to find
+- Specialised skills and talents can be hard to find

 - Different categories of metrics are measured across the funnel and there may be disconnects along the way

-In a process-based structure, marketing teams are organized along the marketing process.
+In a process-based structure, marketing teams are organised along the marketing process.
 Processes vary from industry to industry.

-A B2B marketing process may start from the content development phase, following with lead generation (using content such as whitepapers), and ending with lead nurturing via a CRM or marketing automation platform.
+A B2B marketing process may start from the content development phase, followed by lead generation (using content such as whitepapers), and ending with lead nurturing via a CRM or marketing automation platform.

-An eCommerce marketing process may begin with demand generation (through social media, PR, SEO, marketplaces, and advertising), to conversion rate optimization and customer engagement.
+An eCommerce marketing process may begin with demand generation (through social media, PR, SEO, marketplaces, and advertising), followed by conversion rate optimization and customer engagement.

 - Easily adoptable once the business process and business strategies are already in place

 - Rigid in structure, resulting in potential friction in communication between different departments